manoaexchange/manoaexchange.github.io/index.md

 One feature is creating a profile page to see a summary of currently listed items for sale.
 You may also view other users profile pages.
 <img src="images/profile.PNG">

+### Search Page
+Search all items listed for an item you may be interested in.

+### Categories
+Don't know what you want?
+Search by category

+### Search By Categories
+List of all items in your category.

+### List of All Messages
+List of everyone you have ever been in contact with.

-### Message a seller
+### Message A Seller
-If you see an item you would like to purchase, message the buyer with an offer or to simply meet up.
+If you see an item you would like to purchase, message the buyer with an offer or to simply meet up with this message system.
 <img src="images/message.PNG">

 ### Report a user
 Unfortunately you may run into inappropriate behavior from other users on this site.
 Click on the report button to notify an admin of the issue.
 <img src="images/report.PNG">

 ---